UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 ## Use of Web Application

-The user browses and selects a file with type `.txt` or type `.obj`.
-After pressing the convert button, a shift of all the characters by one position is written to the file `output.txt` in Downloads.
+The user browses and selects a file with type type `.obj`.
+After pressing the convert button, a shift of all the characters by one position is written to the file `output.obj` in Downloads.
 A number in parentheses may be added by the user's OS to distinguish between various versions.

 ### Errors
 The following errors raise alerts:
-* If the user selects any file that is not a `.txt` or `.obj` file, an error gets raised.
+* If the user selects any file that is not a `.obj` file, an error gets raised.
 * If the user does not select any file and presses the Convert button (after the wasm file has been loaded), an error gets raised.

 ## Building Process